SwiCago/HarviaWiFi/README.md

     - View Temperature in C/F, operating state and AutoOff status
     - See Resource files for faster config of APP
     - See more APP sample images in <a href="https://github.com/SwiCago/HarviaWiFi/tree/master/images">images folder</a>
+- In order to use this APP or any other MQTT app, you will need to install an MQTT broker.
+    - Mosquitto is such a broker and easy to install.
+Do google search for instructions

 ## Flashing firmware
 ### Firmware requirements